From Maternal Grief to Heavenly Glory

 The Lord has seen us through and we can say (and mean) “The Lord gave, and the Lord has taken away; Blessed be the name of the Lord” (Job 1:21).
 This is the verse on the headstone of our son’s grave.
 We are more eager than ever to see the realization of the hope that we have in Christ and be united with our Savior and reunited with our son for eternity.

-Mrs. Anna Gullixson, the wife of Pastor Samuel Gullixson, lives in Bishop, California, where she is raising her surviving children for their heavenly future.
+Mrs. Anna Gullixson, the wife of Pastor Samuel Gullixson, lives in Tacoma, Washington, where she is raising her surviving children for their heavenly future.